 Coordinator: A coordinator is a person in charge of the story.
 A person can be the coordinator for only one story at a time but can be a swarmer for other stories.

-TeamLet: A TeamLet is a group of people working on a given story.
+TeamLet: A TeamLet is a group working on a story.
 Each TeamLet has one coordinator with one or more swarmers.

 A Day-to-Day Swarm Analogy

-Here’s a small analogy which will help you understand the concept of swarming technology: Imagine a team participating in a cooking contest.
-Two items have to be made and presented before the judges in record time.
+Here’s a small analogy that will help you understand the concept of swarming technology: Imagine a team participating in a cooking contest.
+Two items must be made and presented before the judges in record time.
 The items are, let’s say, a vegetable sandwich and French Fries.
 There are 3 members on our team: Ms. Grace, Mr. Mac, and Mr. Zen.
 We assign the tasks as follows:

 |Steps||Time has taken (in mins)||Person Responsible|